-At the November 2011 WFLC meeting, WFLC members concurred with the November version of the Communication Framework presented (refer to Appendix G).
-Recognizing the need for a Communications Steering Group (CSG), WFLC directed the WFEC to develop an implementation scenario for the communication efforts.
-The CSG will be defined, developed and implemented in the first half of the 2012 calendar year.
-Since communications is dynamic process the strategy and tactics will evolve and be evaluated for its effectiveness on a routine basis.
+At the November 2011 WFLC meeting, WFLC members concurred with the November 2011 version of the Communications Framework presented (refer to Appendix G).
+Recognizing the need for a Communications Steering Group, WFLC directed the WFEC to develop an implementation scenario for communication efforts.
+The Communications Steering Group will be defined, developed, and implemented in the first half of the 2012 calendar year.
+Since communications is a dynamic process, the strategy and tactics will evolve and be evaluated for their effectiveness on a routine basis.